Jayaram-p-7/Crowdfunding-using-Ethereum/README.md

 # Crowdfunding

 A simple Ethereum-based crowdfunding decentralized application (dapp) where you can start and fund crowdfunding projects.
-It uses Ether, a cryptocurrency, as the medium of exchange (currency).This project includes both reward based and non-reward based crowdfunding
+It uses Ether, a cryptocurrency, as the medium of exchange (currency).This project includes both equity based and debt based crowdfunding

 Medium article:
 https://medium.com/openberry/creating-a-simple-crowdfunding-dapp-with-ethereum-solidity-and-vue-js-69ddb8e132dd